The abandoned palaces of Europe will take your breath away

 Vitzenburg Castle, Saale-Unstrut, Germany

-Jörg Blobelt / Wikimedia Commons [CC BY-SA 4.0]
+Jörg Blobel/Wikimedia Commons [CC BY-SA 4.0]

 Vitzenburg Castle, Saale-Unstrut, Germany

-Reportedly founded more than 1,000 years ago, the castle has had many uses over the decades, including a nunnery and a sanctuary for refugees during the Second World War.
+Reportedly founded more than 1,000 years ago, the castle has had many uses over the decades, including as a nunnery and a sanctuary for refugees during the Second World War.

-A landmark of the region, Vitzenburg Castle now sits abandoned and empty despite reportedly acquiring a new owner in 2004.
+A landmark of the region, Vitzenburg Castle now sits abandoned and empty, despite reportedly acquiring a new owner in 2004.

-Pictures4people / Wikimedia Commons [CC0]
+Pictures4people/Wikimedia Commons [CC0]

 Vitzenburg Castle, Saale-Unstrut, Germany

-The castle has many grand rooms, as well as a spacious inner courtyard, park, vineyards, horse stables, and a garden pavilion.
+The castle has many grand rooms, as well as a spacious inner courtyard, park, vineyards, horse stables and a garden pavilion.
 With long hallways and empty rooms, traces of decay can be found throughout the whole building.

-Jörg Blobelt / Wikimedia Commons [CC BY-SA 4.0]
+Jörg Blobel/Wikimedia Commons [CC BY-SA 4.0]

 Vitzenburg Castle, Saale-Unstrut, Germany

-Once a masterpiece of neo-Gothic architecture, today, Vitzenburg is in a poor state of repair, with damp creeping in and wires left hanging from the ceiling.
+Once a masterpiece of neo-Gothic architecture, today Vitzenburg is in a poor state of repair, with damp creeping in and wires left hanging from the ceiling.

 Sadly, the castle remains closed to the public, with no plans for restoration currently on the horizon.

-Niek Beck / Wikimedia Commons [CC BY 2.0]
+Niek Beck/Wikimedia Commons [CC BY 2.0]

 Mesen Castle, Lede, Belgium

 Sitting partially ruined and completely abandoned is Mesen Castle in Lede, Belgium.
-With its Doric colonnade complete with a balustrade, pediment and large family crest, this stately home is considered one of the most important buildings designed by Italian architect Giovanni Niccolò Servandoni.
+With its Doric colonnade complete with a balustrade, pediment and large family crest, this stately home is considered one of the most important buildings designed by Italian architect, Giovanni Niccolò Servandoni.

-The palace was originally owned by the aristocratic Bette family until the 18th century, but was later used as a distillery, factory and sugar refinery before it was turned into a boarding school in 1897.
+The palace was originally owned by the aristocratic Bette family until the 18th century, but was later used as a distillery, factory and sugar refinery, before it was turned into a boarding school in 1897.

-De Grauwe André / Wikimedia Commons [CC BY-SA 4.0]
+De Grauwe André/Wikimedia Commons [CC BY-SA 4.0]

 Mesen Castle, Lede, Belgium

-Niek Beck / Wikimedia Commons [CC BY 2.0]
+Niek Beck/Flickr [CC BY 2.0]

 Mesen Castle, Lede, Belgium

-There are several outbuildings surrounding the huge abandoned castle, including the chapel, orangery, and stables.
 Inside, the house has become a shell of its former self, with signs of any opulence now covered in dust and years of neglect.
+Here, we can see only traces of the original grandeur of this hallway, with crumbling plasterwork, broken windows and a damaged ceiling.

 Mesen Castle, Lede, Belgium

 These ruins are all that's left of the once-imposing house.
 After a battle between the government and conservationists wishing to protect the castle, the building was partly demolished in 2010, with further demolition in 2015.
+A year later, the right wing collapsed due to strong winds.

 Cambusnethan House, North Lanarkshire, UK